ntmbayfield/g88-lecture-docs/jQuery/jquery_events.md

 # this

-Refers to the context of the outer selection...usually the thing that was clicked.
+Refers to the context of the outer selection...usually the element that was clicked.

 ```
 $(‘.thing’).click(function(){